vadmus/py4dstem_converter_ser_to_datacube/README.md

 ## How It Works

 The script performs the following steps:

-1. **File Selection**: Scans the current directory and displays all available files with numbered indices, allowing the user to select the target SER file.
+Script scans the current directory and displays all available files with numbered indices, allowing the user to select the target SER file.

-2. **Scan Dimensions Input**: Prompts the user to input the scan grid dimensions (number of pixels in X and Y directions), as this information may not always be stored in the SER file metadata.
+Prompts the user to input the scan grid dimensions (number of pixels in X and Y directions), as this information may not always be stored in the SER file metadata.

-3. **Data Reshaping**: Reads the SER file data and reshapes it from a sequential array into a 4D array with dimensions `(scanY, scanX, nbedY, nbedX)`, where:
-   - `scanY, scanX` - real-space scan dimensions
-   - `nbedY, nbedX` - reciprocal-space (diffraction pattern) dimensions
+Reads the SER file data and reshapes it from a sequential array into a 4D array with dimensions `(scanY, scanX, nbedY, nbedX)`, where `scanY, scanX` - real-space scan dimensions, `nbedY, nbedX` - reciprocal-space (diffraction pattern) dimensions

-4. **DataCube Creation**: Creates a py4DSTEM DataCube object with proper calibration:
+Then script creates a py4DSTEM DataCube object with proper calibration in real space (`R-space`) and reciprocal space (`Q-space`).
-   - Q-space (reciprocal space) pixel size and units from SER metadata
-   - R-space (real space) pixel size set to 1 nm (can be adjusted)

-5. **Optional Binning**: Offers the option to bin (downsample) the diffraction patterns to reduce file size.
+Optional script offers the option to bin (downsample) the diffraction patterns to reduce file size.
 Optimal binned size is 128×128 pixels for most applications.

-6. **Export**: Saves the DataCube to an HDF5 file with a user-specified filename.
+FInally, script saves the DataCube to an HDF5 file with a user-specified filename.

 ## Usage